Debiased calibration estimation using generalized entropy in survey sampling: Statistical properties

-where {${\bm \beta}_N = \big(\sum_{i \in U} \bm x_i \bm x_i^\T\big)^{-1} \big(\sum_{i \in U} \bm x_i y_i\big)$ is the probability limit of $\hat{\bm \beta}$} used in the generalized regression estimator $\hat{\theta}_{\rm greg}$ in (\ref{greg}).
-Comparing (\ref{cal}) with (\ref{pel2}), we can see that the proposed calibration estimator could be more efficient than the pseudo empirical likelihood estimator as the auxiliary variables $\bm z_i =\del{\bm x_i^{\T}, g(d_i^*)}^{\T}$ use an augmented regression model with an additional covariate $g(d_i^*)$ and the regression coefficients are estimated more efficiently.
-The efficiency gain with the additional covariate will be significant if the sampling design is informative in the sense of \cite{PS2009}, where the additional covariate $g(d_i^*)$ may improve the prediction of $y_i$ as the design weight is correlated with $y$ after controlling on $\bm x$.
+From the above discussion, we can see that the proposed GEC estimator could be more efficient than the DS and pseudo empirical likelihood estimators as the auxiliary variables $\bm z_i =\del{\bm x_i^{\T}, g(d_i^*)}^{\T}$ use an augmented regression model with an additional covariate $g(d_i^*)$.
+The efficiency gain with the additional covariate will be significant if the sampling design is informative in the sense of \cite{PS2009}, where the additional covariate $g(d_i^*)$ may improve the prediction of $y_i$ as the design weight is correlated with $y_i$ after controlling on $\bm x_i$.